top of page

 Step 2: Inspect, Fit, and Use Fall Arrest Equipment Including Harnesses, Lanyards, and Anchor Points

-Next, learn to inspect, fit, and don fall arrest gear correctly to arrest falls within safe limits.
-Pre-use checks cover harness webbing for cuts or frays, buckles and D-rings for damage, lanyards and shock absorbers for expiry dates and stitching integrity, plus anchors rated at least 5kN and engineer-approved.
+Next, learn to inspect, fit, and don fall-arrest gear correctly to arrest falls safely.
+Pre-use checks cover harness webbing for cuts or frays, buckles and D-rings for damage, lanyards and shock absorbers for expiry dates and stitching integrity, and anchors rated at least 5 kN and engineer-approved.
 Fit a full-body Type A harness by adjusting leg and chest straps snugly, allowing two fingers underneath, and attach to front or back D-rings.
 Calculate fall clearance to ensure free-fall stays under 2 meters, preventing ground strikes or pendulum swings; use twin lanyards for 100% tie-off during transitions.
 Store equipment clean and dry after use.
-Hands-on practice with mock inspections of damaged gear builds confidence for tower technicians or industrial workers.
+Hands-on practice through mock inspections of damaged gear builds confidence among tower technicians and industrial workers.

 Step 3: Safely Access and Install Working at Heights Systems Like Edge Protection

-Safely access heights and set up systems such as guardrails or static lines to create collective protection.
-Choose methods like ladders at a 1:4 angle with three-point contact, harnessed elevated work platforms, or licensed scaffolds.
+Safely access heights and set up systems such as guardrails or static lines to provide collective protection.
+Choose methods like ladders at a 1:4 angle with three-point contact, elevated work platforms with harnesses, or licensed scaffolds.
 Install perimeter guardrails with top and mid-rails, plus toeboards, tension lifelines, and pre-edges, and secure tools with lanyards or hoists to prevent drops.
 Position materials stably and verify anchor points overhead.
 In practice, erect temporary guardrails on simulated roofs or install rope grabs on tower structures.
-This step aligns with the course criteria for safe access to the work area and material handling without risk.
+This step aligns with the course criteria for safe access to the work area and for risk-free material handling.

 Step 4: Perform Rescue Response Basics and Emergency Procedures

 Equip yourself with rescue basics, including site-specific plans outlining roles, equipment like tripods and haul kits, communication protocols, and suspension trauma prevention.
 Suspension trauma, where blood pools in the legs, can kill within 5 to 30 minutes, so provide footholds or rapid lowering.
-Practice self-rescue with release devices, assisted lowers via lifelines, and post-rescue care, such as elevating legs and monitoring vitals.
+Practice self-rescue with release devices, assisted lowering using a lifeline, and post-rescue care, such as elevating the legs and monitoring vital signs.
 Call emergency services immediately and use AEDs if needed.
-Simulated drills with dummies reinforce these for confined spaces or tower rescues, mandatory under Australian standards.
+Simulated drills with dummies reinforce these for confined-space or tower rescues, which are mandatory under Australian standards.

 Step 5: Apply Knowledge in Simulated Scenarios Such as Uneven Roofs or Tower Climbs